Case Study for the Chiclayo Harbour in Peru

 2. Chiclayo was a small town with narrow streets

 3. Mining operations were in the Andes

 4. Seismic movements due to volcanic activities

-Studies showed the port had to be located 5 kilometres offshore as the Pacific Shelf was very shallow and would allow for a Panamax 5,000 Twenty-foot equivalent unit containers (TEU), a Dry/Wet bulk carrier, allowing for the length of each ship the port had to be at least 1000 metres in length allowing for maneuvering, each ship being in the region of 350 meters in length.
+Studies showed the port had to be located 5 kilometers offshore as the Pacific Shelf was very shallow and would allow for a Panamax 5,000 Twenty-foot equivalent unit containers (TEU), a Dry/Wet bulk carrier, allowing for the length of each ship the port had to be at least 1000 meters in length allowing for maneuvering, each ship is in the region of 350 meters in length.
 A minimum of 15 meters clearance between the seafloor and the keel had to be considered, as was a Pacific breakwater, container storage areas, offices rest area for the stevedore’s container cranes, and other equipment.
-A specialist UK firm was contacted who designed and build ports in difficult conditions were contacted their estimate was US$ 500 million for the build and fit-out of the port.
+A specialist UK firm was contacted who designed and build ports in difficult conditions was contacted their estimate was US$ 500 million for the build and fit-out of the port.

-The next challenge was getting the product from dryland to the port, a roadway was out of the question, the only feasible answer was a specialised container belt system for the containers and below the conveyor belt was the transport capsules for the workers, This would use a considerable amount of energy, however, there was a hydro-electric dam in the local mountains who could provide the electricity at a reasonable cost, provided the port authorities would pay for the cables.
+The next challenge was getting the product from dryland to the port, a roadway was out of the question, and the only feasible answer was a specialized container belt system for the containers and below the conveyor belt were the transport capsules for the workers, This would use a considerable amount of energy, however, there was a hydro-electric dam in the local mountains who could provide the electricity at a reasonable cost, provided the port authorities would pay for the cables.

 The next two challenges were getting the produce to the port and from the port.
 Chiclayo is a small town with narrow streets, where container lorries and bulk carrier lorries would not be able to turn corners and heavy traffic would damage the road infrastructures.

 The first answer was to build a container park away from the town and close to Pan American Highway.
 The container park would comprise a receiving area as the conveyor belt would run from the port and the container park a cold storage area as well as a container park.